 Open/Alternative Textbook Initiative

-Since 2013, K-State's Open/Alternative Textbook Initiative has saved students $6.8 million.
-The Initiative provides instructors with grants of up to $5,000 to replace expensive, traditional textbooks with open or alternative digital resources.
+Since 2013, K-State's Open/Alternative Textbook Initiative (OATI) has saved students over $10 million.
+The initiative provides instructors with grants of up to $5,000 to replace expensive, traditional textbooks with open or alternative digital resources.

 - Friday, April 14, 2023